 We are committed to supporting the communities in which we operate.
 We offer support through charitable donations and by volunteering our time as a firm, in teams and as individuals.
-We encourage our teams to provide their time to support causes and charities, offering days off to volunteer on an individual or team basis, to help local good causes.
+We encourage our teams to provide their time to support worthy causes and charities, offering days off to volunteer on an individual or team basis.

-Oak is the new sponsor of the Beau Sejour Barracudas Swimming Club in Guernsey and is also proud to be supporting the Beau Sejour Swim School.
+Oak has been a sponsor of the Beau Sejour Barracudas Swimming Club in Guernsey since 2019 and is also proud to support the Beau Sejour Swim School.

-Oak is embarking on its first year by supporting the LTA Tennis Hub in St Clements, Jersey.
-The Tennis Hub is a family-friendly inclusive tennis environment which engages with local schools and the community, offering varied tennis programmes for all abilities and ages.
-Oak is proud to support the programme which has a particular focus on encouraging children and young people to access tennis in Jersey.
+Oak is a proud sponsor of the LTA Tennis Hub in St Clements, Jersey.
+The Tennis hub is a family-friendly, inclusive tennis environment which engages with local schools and the community, offering varied tennis programmes for all abilities and ages.
+Oak is pleased to support the programme which has a particular focus on encouraging children and young members of the community to access tennis in Jersey.

-The sponsorship includes a school coaching programme targeting Year 2 children from schools across the island.
-The coaches will support teachers to implement tennis into the PE curriculum and Oak will host a mini tournament during June 2019 where these new skills can be put to the test!
+Our sponsorship includes a coaching programme targeting Year 2 children from schools across the Island.
+The coaches support teachers to implement tennis into the PE curriculum and Oak hosts mini tournaments where these new skills can be put to the test.

-Oak will also support the Tennis Hub’s activities as part of the Great British Tennis Weekend in April 2019 and will work with the coaches to run ‘family day’ events.
-Another key initiative for Oak is to raise awareness of tennis and encourage GCSE aged students to take part.
-In May/June 2019 the coaches will run a Challenge Team Cup day for young adults.
+Oak supported the Tennis Hub’s activities as part of the Great British Tennis Weekend in 2019 and will continue to work with coaches to run ‘family day’ events.
+Another key initiative of Oak’s sponsorship of the Tennis Hub is to raise awareness of tennis and encourage GCSE level students to take part; in 2019 the coaches ran a Challenge Cup day for young adults.

-The launch of a Summer Oak Corporate league and Oak Padel Tennis competition are just some of the other events Oak and the Tennis Hub are hosting to promote tennis in our local community.
-Oak is looking forward to working with the coaches Mark Gilmour and James Faudemere and hope to help many children and young people to access to this wonderful game during 2019.
+The launch of a Summer Oak Corporate league and Oak Padel Tennis competition are just some of the other events Oak and the Tennis Hub host to promote tennis in the community.

-The Manx Hockey Association is very active in terms of growing the sport on the Island and encouraging young people to participate in a team sport with a view to competing at an elite level in the future.
-With hockey trips off Island to the UK this helps to develop the younger team players skills, playing at many different levels against quality UK opposition and helping to develop them in many ways, not only individually but also working as part of a team.
-It promotes the sport in a fun but also competitive way.
+The Manx Hockey Association is very active in terms of growing the sport on the Island and encouraging young people to participate in a team sport with a view to compete at a higher level in the future.
+With hockey trips to the UK, this helps to develop the younger team players’ skills, playing at varying levels against quality UK opposition and helping to develop them in many ways, not only individually but also working as part of a team.
+This promotes the sport in a fun yet competitive way.

 Tom is also an ambassador for young people on the Island, showing what can be achieved with hard work and dedication.
-Over 2020 Oak and Tom will be working with Ramsey Golf Club to develop a golf tournament for young people culminating in an Oak trophy.
+As part of a new joint initiative, Oak and Tom will be working with Ramsey Golf Club to develop a golf tournament for young people culminating in an Oak trophy.

 Oak Malta plays a key role in motivating employees and supporting our commitment to initiatives and worthy causes through donations and paid leave for voluntary work.

-Among the various activities carried out during the past few years employees visited St Joseph Orphanage in Zabbar.
-Fun and educational activities were organised for the children and daily chores involved in running the orphanage were carried out.
+Among the various activities carried out over the past few years was an employee visit to St Joseph Orphanage in Zabbar.
+Activities were organised for the children and daily chores involved in running the orphanage were carried out.

-Oak Mauritius takes the opportunity at the end of each year during the festive season to give back to the community around them.
+Oak Mauritius takes the opportunity to look at sponsorship by volunteering and helping in the community, for example, at the end of each year during the festive season to give back to the local community.

-In December 2017 employees took part in the Shoebox Gift campaign which benefitted around young 50 children of Ti Rayons Soleil, a registered NGO working on several educational and empowerment programmes across the island.
-The gift boxes contained essential hygiene items gifts appropriate to the age of each child.
+Employees have taken part in the Shoebox Gift campaign which benefitted around 50 young children of Ti Rayons Soleil, a registered NGO working on several educational and empowerment programmes across the Island.
+The gift boxes contained essential hygiene items gifted to each child.

-Employees organised gifts for 50 children between three and five years old who attend Violet’s Pre-School for Christmas 2018.
-The school is semi-government funded but relies heavily on the assistance from volunteers from the community to sustain its activities and general provision for the children.
-The majority of children come from disadvantaged backgrounds in the surrounding villages so Oak organised hampers of food, hygiene products and household goods for families identified by the Headmistress as most in need.
+Oak Mauritius also organised Christmas gifts for 50 children between the ages of three and five who attend Violet’s Pre-School.
+The school is semi-government funded but relies heavily on the assistance of volunteers from the community to sustain its activities and general provision for the children.
+The majority of children come from disadvantaged backgrounds in the surrounding villages.
+Oak Mauritius organised hampers of food, hygiene products and household goods for families identified by the Headmistress as most in need.